HOW TO PREPARE FOR SSA’S PSYCHOLOGICAL EXAM

 CRIMINAL HISTORY – WHAT IT IS AND WHAT IT IS NOT

-Unless you have actually been convicted of a crime and served time in jail or prison, you don’t have a criminal history.
+Why would you tell the doctor about your poor choices if it doesn’t involve your mental illness?
+Unless you have served time in jail or prison, you don’t have a criminal history.

 SUBSTANCE ABUSE – WHY IT MATTERS TO THE SSA

 The doctor will also ask you if you have a history of substance abuse.
-The reason the doctor asks about this is the SSA needs to know if your mental symptoms are caused by alcohol or drugs.
-They will deny your case if your mental problems are due to substance abuse.
-Learn more about substance abuse and benefits here.
+The reason the doctor asks about this is the SSA needs to know if drugs or alcohol are causing your mental symptoms.
+They will deny your case if you can’t work due to substance abuse.
+Learn about substance abuse and SSD benefits.

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS